-Given that seniors receive care in virtually every area of the hospital, it is critical that OSMH has new equipment and programs to respond to the needs of this growing and diverse population.
+Given that seniors receive care in virtually every area of the Hospital, it is critical that Soldiers' has new equipment and programs to respond to the needs of this growing and diverse population.
 We know we need to act today to prevent the decline of health seniors often experience when they are hospitalized.

-We recently opened a new Integrated Medical and Rehab Services (IMRS) Unit on the fourth floor of the hospital.
-The new unit will focus on comprehensive care, which we call “wrap-around care”.
-What that means is that a team of healthcare professionals from different areas of the hospital will work closely with community partners to help patients maintain their independence.
+We recently opened a new Integrated Medical and Rehab Services (IMRS) Unit on the fourth floor of the Hospital.
+The unit focuses on comprehensive care, or “wraparound care”.
+That means a team of healthcare professionals from different areas of the Hospital works closely with community partners to help patients maintain their independence.